Bharath-2204/EASM-Dashboard/README.md

 # EASM — External Attack Surface Management & Threat Intelligence Platform

 This is a Python-based, multi-threaded External Attack Surface Management (EASM) and Threat Intelligence platform built with Streamlit.
-It automates passive OSINT workflows to map external infrastructure, inspect TLS/SSL endpoints, identify exposed assets, detect potential credential leaks, calculate CVSS-weighted risk scores, and export STIX 2.1 threat intelligence bundles.
+It automates passive OSINT workflows to map external infrastructure, inspect TLS/SSL endpoints, identify exposed assets, detect potential credential leaks, calculate weighted attack-surface risk scores, and export STIX 2.1 threat intelligence bundles.

+Manually correlating subdomain exposure, TLS health, leaked credentials, and exposed services across five separate tools is slow and error-prone.
+Most analysts either skip steps under time pressure or drown in false positives.
+This project consolidates that workflow into a single parallelized pipeline: four independent recon sources run concurrently, get scored against a consistent risk model, and are handed to an LLM that is explicitly constrained to only report what the telemetry actually shows.

 AI-assisted analysis is powered by **AWS Bedrock**, using the unified Converse API with models such as **Meta Llama 3.1 8B** and **Claude 3.5 Haiku**.
 The platform generates executive threat briefings and MITRE ATT&CK mappings based on collected security telemetry.